xAndrey22x/CustomGTApp/README.md

 - **Dynamic Content**: The use of Angular enables dynamic content updates without requiring page reloads, enhancing the user experience.
 - **Form Validation**: Input forms include validation to ensure that users provide the required information in the correct format.
 - **Interactive Elements**: Features such as modals, tooltips, and accordions are used to enhance interactivity and provide additional information to users.
+- **Secure Admin Panel**: The admin panel is protected with an authentication service and guard to ensure secure access for administrators.
+- **Efficient API Usage**: The application makes use of all the endpoints as efficiently as possible to ensure seamless data retrieval and submission.

 ### Conclusion